Do Company Policies Exist If They’re Not Documented?

 Every year there are more regulations to deal with, more risks that crop up, and more compliance activities intended to combat those risks.
 All demand more resources.
 People resources require a system of training, awareness, and management.
 More regulations and risks require more resources, people, and management coordination.

-How Does a Growing Organization Face Increasing Complexity?
+How Does a Growing Organization Face Increasing Governance Complexity?

-They are the tools that provide management visibility, employee awareness, and the basis for your compliance monitoring activities.
+They are the tools that provide management visibility, employee awareness, and the basis for your compliance monitoring activities to address increasing governance complexity.

 First – Write Down Procedures